The MADE hosts a free kids classes on Scratch, the programming education tool from MIT. No experience is required for the class (click to sign up):

 The classes take place at the museum at 3400 Broadway, Oakland, CA. Kids can spend the half-hour break in between classes in the museum if they want to attend both classes.
 The long-running game programming class covers a single small game project for kids to make in Scratch.
 You can view the games made at previous workshops on the Scratch site.
-The newer computer art class focuses on Scratch’s paint editor where kids learn how to draw on the computer.
-Students are free to drop-in on any class; they are not part of a series of classes.

 What is Scratch?